gsoft-inc/wl-squide/docs/reference/runtime/runtime-class.md

 ### Register navigation items

-A `@squide` navigation item can either be a `NavigationLink` or a `NavigationSection`.
+A Squide navigation item can either be a `NavigationLink` or a `NavigationSection`.
 Both types can be intertwined to create a multi-level menu hierarchy.
 A `NavigationSection` item is used to setup a new level while a `NavigationLink` define a link.

 - `NavigationSection` accept the following properties:
     - `label`: The section text.